mengmeiye/mengmeiye.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-`mengmei.ye [at] rutgers.edu` <b>|</b> [LinkedIn](https://www.linkedin.com/in/mengmei-ye/)
+`mengmei.ye [at] rutgers.edu` <b>|</b> [LinkedIn](https://www.linkedin.com/in/mengmei-ye/){:target="_blank"}

 I am a Ph.D.
 Candidate'21 in the Department of ECE at Rutgers University.
-I am very fortunate to be advised by [Dr. Sheng Wei](http://eceweb1.rutgers.edu/~sw891/) and work with our collaborators and colleagues.
+I am very fortunate to be advised by Prof. Sheng Wei and work with our collaborators and colleagues.
 My research has been focused on:
 - <b>Protecting program/data confidentiality and integrity</b> by leveraging hardware isolation techniques (e.g., ARM TrustZone and Intel SGX) on CPU-FPGA heterogeneous systems.
 - <b>Partitioning programs</b> to minimize the trusted computing base in the hardware isolation-based platforms.